dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 * **Is Production:** False
 * **Is Environment (Staging):** True

-Therefore, we recommend setting the server environment to match the client environment for development, testing, and production deployments.
+The preceding example demonstrates why we recommend setting the server environment to match the client environment for development, testing, and production deployments.

 For more information, see the [Client-side services fail to resolve during prerendering](xref:blazor/components/render-modes#client-side-services-fail-to-resolve-during-prerendering) section of the *Render modes* article, which appears later in the Blazor documentation.